UnivHI-MLib-Arch/ASpace-Docs/Workflow_Manual/Workflows/1-VersionUpgrades/C1-EmbargoProduction.md

 ## Tasks

 - *[copy and generalize timeline portion of the 'Embargo Emails' document; also upload (as separate file) document with sample versions of the various embargo-related emails]*
-- *[Also note: It's may be a good idea to place a notice about the embargo + upgrade somewhere on the ASpace PUI itself to give users from outside the Library notice of the process as well...]*
+- *[Also note: It may be a good idea to place a notice about the embargo + upgrade somewhere on the ASpace PUI itself to give users from outside the Library notice of the process as well...]*